 Cybersecurity is a growing concern for businesses, be it small or a multinational, data protection is essential.
 Recent breaches in top institutions in banking, financial services and even healthcare have raised significant red flags.

-Not only do these cyber attacks disrupt businesses, but people are face threat of leak of sensitive information.
+Not only do these cyberattacks disrupt businesses, but people are facing the threat of leak of sensitive information.
 As the digital world grows, the risk is becoming real every day.
-Cyber security professionals are in demand more than ever.
+Cybersecurity professionals are in demand more than ever.